x3tsunayh/main/collated/functional/x3tsunayh.md

 public class Datetime {

     public static final String MESSAGE_DATETIME_CONSTRAINTS =
-            "Event datetime should be in the format: dd-mm-yyyy hhmm";
+            "Event datetime should be in the format: dd-mm-yyyy hhmm\n"
+            + "Datetime values should also be logical (eg. hhmm should be between 0000 to 2359)";

     private static final int VALID_DATETIME_LENGTH = 15;